 Web documents that are primarily written in a language other than English and are included in the Clearinghouse for Multilingual Documents (CMD) are exempt from the requirement to follow the CDE Style Manual or the CDE Correspondence Guide.
 Both the CDE Style Manual and the CDE Correspondence Guide should be followed for non-English CMD items whenever possible or practical.
 While Arial 12 pt. font is strongly recommended whenever possible, neither the font style (Arial), nor the size (12 pt.) are required.

 CMD Word documents may use the header in Word for meta information (as opposed to requiring that it be outside of the header).

 Building Guidelines on the CDE Intranet may be posted as Word Documents even though they are less than 15 pages in length.

 Existing Word documents that use letterhead with a previous State Superintendent of Public Instruction indicated, are not required to use the current Web page template for letterhead.

-The 15-page (Word) and 5-screen (Excel) requirements that allow for Web documents to be used instead of Web pages does not apply to Web documents used in request for applications (RFAs), request for data (RFD), request for proposals (RFPs), or request for submissions (RFS) that are posted using Contribute in the appropriate "R" folder and where the primary link to the Web document is from the funding Request for Applications Web page.
+The 15-page (Word) and 5-screen (Excel) requirements that allow for Web documents to be used instead of Web pages does not apply to Web documents used in funding directories (an appropriate "R" folder) and where the primary link to the Web document is from a Request for Applications or a Funding Results Web page.